June 2010 & 2011

 The Rhode Island Career Counselors Consortium (RICC) was formed and still active, with members primarily in higher education.

 RI career development professionals solidified the long-lived connection to NCDA by developing a charter for the RICDA.
-This was inspired by Ellen Weaver Paquette, NCDA Fellow and Past Board Member and initiated by Veronica Mansour Stewart, from RICC.
+This was inspired by Ellen Weaver Paquette, NCDA Fellow and Past Board Member and initiated by Veronica Mansour, from RICC.

 Two RI area high school students win 1st place in their categories in the NCDA annual Poetry & Poster Contest.